 - 1. SEEK MEDICAL ATTENTION RIGHT AWAY A health care professional will be able to decide how serious the concussion is and when it is safe for the student to return to regular activities, including sports.
 Don't hide it, report it.
 Ignoring symptoms and trying to "tough it out" often makes it worse. - 2.
 KEEP YOUR STUDENT OUT OF PLAY Concussions take time to heal.
 Don't let the student return to play the day of injury and until a heath care professional says it's okay.
 A student who returns to play too soon, while the brain is still healing, risks a greater chance of having a second concussion.
 Young children and teens are more likely to get a concussion and take longer to recover than adults.
 Repeat or second concussions increase the time it takes to recover and can be very serious.
 They can cause permanent brain damage, affecting the student for a lifetime.
 They can be fatal.
 It is better to miss one game than the whole season. - 3.
 TELL THE SCHOOL ABOUT ANY PREVIOUS CONCUSSION Schools should know if a student had a previous concussion.
-A student's school may not know about a concussion received in another sport or activity unless you notify them.
+A student's school may not know about a concussion received in another sport or activity unless you notify them. - Appears dazed or stunned - Is confused about assignment or position - Forgets an instruction coordination

-SIGNS OBSERVED BY PARENTS:
+- SIGNS OBSERVED BY PARENTS:

-· Can't recall events prior to or after a hit
+- · Can't recall events prior to or after a hit or fall

-Is unsure of game, score, or opponent
+- · Is unsure of game, score, or opponent

+- Moves clumsily